About Our Collections

 Non-Members.
 Open the first and third Saturday of each month from 1:00 p.m. to 5:00 p.m. to the general public; no appointment needed.

 For appointments, please send an e-mail to our reference staff.
 For information on joining the Historical Society, see our membership page.
+Please note: no one will be turned away for lack of funds.

 We are always interested in assessing donations of all kinds for inclusion in our collections.
 Currently, we would particularly like to fill gaps in our holdings, including materials documenting GLBT life prior to the 1970s, as well as GLBT people of color, lesbian and bisexual women of all social and cultural backgrounds, GLBT working class communities, and bisexual and transgender people of all time periods.